trsh/MMBVE-API-design-documentation/README.md

 Registers a voxel group.
 If the input value is null, it asumes that all voxels in active selection should be grouped.
 This very usefull to represent sort of a Entity, like a rock, that is composed from multiple voxels.

+Group can never be larger than one parition.

 `GroupAccessor group = getVoxelGroup(VoxelAccessor voxel)`

 Check/get if voxel is in a group.

 `VoxelAccessor[] voxels = getGroupVoxels(GroupAccessor group)`

 To get all voxels in a group.
+Voxels belonging to a partition that is not yet streamed in wont be returned.
+This can be checked by `GroupAccessor.voxelCount`

 ### Transforms